-There are a lot of different types of bullets out there.
-In a self-defense situation, some bullets can give an advantage.
+There are a lot of different types of ammunition out there.
+In a self-defense situation, some types can give an advantage.
 With each ‘pro‘, there’s usually a ‘con‘.
-And in the bullet family tree, every round is related by at least a first or second cousin.
+And in the ammo family tree, every round is related by at least a first or second cousin.
 In this article, we’ll go over a few of the different types of ammunition available.
 We can’t cover everyone, but we will try to cover the most common varieties.

 Republished with permission from our friends at Concealed Nation

 Full metal jacket (FMJ or FMC) refers to the copper or steel alloy coating on the bullet to reduce lead residue left in the barrel after firing.